 \textbf{The Presence of Noisy, Suboptimal Expert Demonstrations.} An important note is how we extracted expert demonstrations.
 We only used demonstrations from trajectories from the expert agent if it got an $r=1$ from its environment.
 However, this heuristic has its flaws in cases where the evaluation is outcome-centric, where only the ending state of the environment matters.
 So, for example, the agent tries to send an email to an address that does not exist (e.g. nadia@example.com in WorkBench).
 Even though it is a wrong step, the environment does not change due to the email not going to any inbox.
 If the agent self-corrects by then searching for the right email and retrying to send the email, all demonstrations are used in the expert demonstration pool.

-\textbf{Models.} For the entire end-to-end system, we utilize o3-mini, GPT-4o-mini, GPT-4o.as this set contains reasoning and non-reasoning models.
-For each experiment, we utilize the same model across the entire pipeline.
-To include an open-source model, we also use Mixtral-8x7B-Instruct-v0.1 (Mistral) and gemma-2b-it (Gemma) to analyze document generation.
+\textbf{Models.} For experiments with the entire pipeline, we utilize o3-mini, GPT-4o-mini, GPT-4o, as this set contains reasoning and non-reasoning models.
+For each experiment, we use the same model across the system.
+To include open-source models, we use Mixtral-8x7B-Instruct-v0.1 (Mistral) and gemma-2b-it (Gemma) to analyze document generation.

 \textbf{Evaluation.} For task completion, we report the mean success rate (SR) over the three trials.